 Finally, projects are prioritized within buckets to obtain the final portfolio of projects.
 At the end of this process, the final project portfolio represents the business strategy of the company.

 For example, there are companies that have numerous buckets and below are some of the most common ones:

 In this case, senior managers divide the funds into these buckets and then rate and rank projects against each other within each bucket.
 Separate portfolios of projects are created and managed; the spending breakdowns across projects reflect strategic priorities.

 Keep in mind

 One of the strengths of the strategic buckets approach is that it links spending to the business strategy.
-By using this method the spending across strategic buckets, over time, will equal the spending targets that executives have set.
-Another important aspects to consider, when using strategic buckets, is that projects from different buckets are not compared to one other.
+By using this method, the spending across strategic buckets, over time, will equal the spending targets that executives have set.
+Another important aspect to consider, when using strategic buckets, is that projects from different buckets are not compared to one other.
 In fact, it is not necessary to create a full list of ranking criteria that fits all projects.